Explore your options

 Our industry partners keep our programs current and relevant, using specialist knowledge for production workshops as well as custom designed short courses.
-And school projects aren't limited to school – most are an integral part of current professional productions as well as internship opportunities at leading theatre companies.
+Many of our projects are integral parts of current professional productions as well as internship opportunities at leading theatre companies.

 Programmes and study path